API Reference

 }'Direct HTTP Requests (REST /api/v1)

-For REST endpoints under /api/v1, use the Authorization header:
+For public /v1 endpoints on api.cencori.com, use the Authorization header:

 Store your API keys in environment variables to keep them secure.